Thilaga-26/Python_Django_MySQL_CURD/README.md

 $ python manage.py migrate
 ```
 This command will create the necessary tables in the MySQL database based on the models defined in your models.py file.

-## MySQLClient Setup

-MySQLClient is configured to connect to a MySQL database.
-The configuration is specified in the `Employee_MS/Settings.py` file.

 # For Running the Application